benboecker/ImageGalleryView/README.md

 ## Description

 A custom image gallery view for iOS written in Swift.
 It displays a range of images one at a time, swipable and with a page indicator at the bottom.
-The images are provided via delegate methods.
+The images are provided via delegate methods and can be loaded synchronously or asynchronously (via a webservice).

 ## Installation